mah92/camsim/README.md

 Hopefully, this simulator will be used in the proper hands, as it's name suggests.

+## References
+This simulator is based on the following article.
+Please cite the paper when using this toolbox or parts of it in an academic publication.

+Mahmoudi, A., Sabzehparvar, M., & Mortazavi, M. (2021).
+A virtual environment for evaluation of computer vision algorithms under general airborne camera imperfections.
+Journal of Navigation, 1-21. doi:10.1017/S0373463321000060

 ## Installation

 It is tested on ubuntu 16.04 and 18.04 LTS, although it also used to work on Android before simplifications.